Employee Referral Incentive Program: How to Build One That Actually Works

 Failure 3: No feedback on what happened to the referral

-Employees who refer a candidate and receive no feedback — whether the candidate was contacted, whether they progressed, why they weren't selected — quickly learn that the referral program is a black hole.
-The absence of feedback signals that the referral wasn't valued, which reduces the likelihood of future referrals.
-Referral programs that provide regular, specific feedback to referring employees produce significantly higher repeat referral rates.
-The feedback doesn't need to be extensive: "your referral is progressing to a first interview" is sufficient.
+Employees who refer a candidate and receive no feedback — whether the candidate was contacted, whether they progressed, why they were not selected — quickly learn that the referral program is a black hole.
+The absence of feedback signals that the referral was not valued, which reduces future referrals.
+Programs that provide regular, specific feedback to referring employees produce higher repeat-referral rates.
+The feedback need not be extensive: “your referral is progressing to a first interview” is enough.

 Failure 4: Only active job-seekers get referred

 Most referral programs implicitly target employees' active job-seeker networks — people who are already looking.
-The most valuable referrals are passive candidates who aren't actively looking but might move for the right opportunity.
-Referral programs promoted only when roles are open produce active job-seeker referrals.
-Programs that maintain continuous engagement — keeping employees thinking about their networks even when not actively hiring — produce passive candidate referrals.
+The most valuable referrals are passive candidates who are not actively looking but might move for the right opportunity.
+Programs promoted only when roles are open produce active job-seeker referrals; programs that maintain continuous engagement — keeping employees thinking about their networks even when you are not actively hiring — produce passive-candidate referrals.

 Failure 5: The program rewards the bonus, not the behavior

-A referral bonus paid six months after hire rewards a lagging outcome — it doesn't reinforce the specific behavior of identifying and introducing a talented contact in a timely way.
+A referral bonus paid six months after hire rewards a lagging outcome — it does not reinforce the specific behavior of identifying and introducing a talented contact in a timely way.
 Programs that provide recognition at the point of referral — a thank-you message, a small immediate reward, public acknowledgment — reinforce the referral behavior itself.
-This behavioral reinforcement increases repeat referral rates independently of the final bonus.
+This behavioral reinforcement increases repeat-referral rates independently of the final bonus.

 |